peachteaboba/aws_ses_template_manager/README.md

     - Fill in the `.env` file with your corresponding AWS IAM credentials (Note: the .env file is included in the `.gitignore` file for security purposes)

-5) Start the server (Note: You must have your IAM credentials properly set up in the `.env` file for the server to run)
+5) Start the server.
+(Note: You must have your IAM credentials properly set up in the `.env` file for the server to run) To start the server, while in the project's root directory, type the following command:
 ```
-npm start server.js
+nodemon
 ```
 6) Go to `localhost:9000` (enjoy!)